Wrocław: 1945–present

-The city's German inhabitants who had not fled, or who had returned to their home city after the war had ended, were expelled between 1945 and 1949 in accordance to the Potsdam Agreement and were settled in the Soviet occupation zone or in the Allied Occupation Zones in the remainder of Germany.
+The city's German inhabitants who were not forced to flee, or could not return to their home city after the war had ended, were expelled between 1945 and 1949 and were settled in the Soviet occupation zone or in the Allied Occupation Zones in the remainder of Germany.
 The city's last pre-war German school was closed in 1963.

 The Polish population was dramatically increased by the resettlement of Poles, partly due to postwar population transfers during the forced deportations from Polish lands annexed by the Soviet Union in the east region, some of whom came from Lviv (Lwów), Volhynia, and the Vilnius Region.
 However, despite the prime role given to re-settlers from the Kresy, in 1949, only 20% of the new Polish population actually were refugees themselves.
-A small German minority (about 1,000 people, or 2% of the population) remains in the city, so that today the proportion of the Polish population compared to that of the Germans is the reverse of what it was a hundred years ago.
+A small German minority (about 1,000 people, or 0.2% of the population) remains in the city, so that today the proportion of the Polish population compared to that of the Germans is the reverse of what it was a hundred years ago.
 Traces of the German past, such as inscriptions and signs, were removed.
 In 1948, Wrocław organised the Recovered Territories Exhibition and the World Congress of Intellectuals in Defence of Peace.
 Picasso's lithograph, La Colombe (The Dove), a traditional, realistic picture of a pigeon, without an olive branch, was created on a napkin at the Monopol Hotel in Wrocław during the World Congress of Intellectuals in Defence of Peace.

 In 1963, Wrocław was declared a closed city because of a smallpox epidemic.